FeenoX Tutorial #0

 like) as a regular user and that you have permissions to use

-.
-If you do not know what this means, look it up in
+sudo.
+If you do not know what this means, ask your favorite

-for help.
-Spend some time (which will be really worth it) familiarizing
+LLM for help.
+Spend some time (which will be really worth it)

 In the following sections there will be terminal mimics.
 Lines